Section 1: INTRODUCTION AND SCOPE

 2.6 Third-Party Information Sources

 Public Records Integration: The Platform aggregates data from public sources including municipal databases, court records, regulatory filings, and government databases.
-While this information is publicly available, its compilation and analysis create new datasets that enhance Platform functionality.

 2.7 Property Information and Public Data Aggregation

 Public Property Records: The Platform aggregates publicly available information about multifamily properties from government databases, court records, regulatory filings, and other public sources.
-This information includes property ownership, management companies, building characteristics, permits, violations, and other data that is part of the public record.

 Property Owner and Manager Information: Information about property owners and management companies is collected from public records and is not considered personal information of those individuals or entities for purposes of this Privacy Policy.
-Property owners who also use the Platform as registered users do not gain privacy rights regarding publicly available information about their properties.

 No "Consumer" Status for Property-Related Data: Property owners and managers are not considered "consumers" under this Privacy Policy with respect to publicly available information about properties they own or manage.
-Consumer privacy protections apply only to their personal information collected in their capacity as Platform users.

 Section 3: HOW WE USE INFORMATION